JiriHamberg/bomber3d/README.md

 ## Usage

-You can create and run a project as following:
+To build the project and run the webserver:

 ```
 $ sbt compileAll
-$ sbt ~server/jetty:start
+$ sbt server/jetty:start
 ```